reborncms/reborn/README.md

 ### License

 Reborn is MIT License.
-You can see detail of license at license.txt
+You can see details of license at license.txt

 ### Requirements